Burnout Prevention Strategies for IT Professionals: Recognizing Signs and Implementing Self-Care Practices

 Mental and Emotional Care

-Maintaining mental and emotional well-being is just as important as physical health on a daily basis, and much more so in a high-stress environment like the IT industry.
+Maintaining mental and emotional well-being is just as important as physical health daily, and much more so in a high-stress environment like the IT industry.

 1. Regular Mental Health Days Off: